tlinnet/docker_relax/README.md

 ```
 Then visit in our browser: [http://0.0.0.0:8888](http://0.0.0.0:8888).

-Create a new Python 3 notebook.
-Paste this is into cells, and execute
-with shift+enter.
+Open notebook.
+Go throug cells and execute with shift+enter.

 [Please see the notebook online here for reference, and follow it.](https://github.com/tlinnet/docker_relax/blob/master/JupyterLab/relaxation_analysis.ipynb)